Spells (novel): Plot summary

 Back home, Laurel finds a note from Barnes saying he has kidnapped Chelsea.
 She begs David to come help her save Chelsea and he agrees, driving to the specified meeting point—a lighthouse—as Laurel mixes potions in the passenger seat.
 At the lighthouse, Barnes tells Laurel he will release Chelsea in return for Laurel taking him to the gate.
 Or, he will kill her, Chelsea and David.
 He is interrupted by the arrival of someone else; Klea.
 Barnes is shocked to see her, and she shoots him in the head, killing him.
 Laurel unties Chelsea, and Chelsea asks Laurel what's going on—and not to lie, because she already knows about her blossom, that Laurel is a faerie, and that trolls are hunting her.
-Klea assures David and Laurel that she will take care of the trolls (calling them 'specimens') and that it's just as well she ignored Laurel's refusal about having bodyguards, or she wouldn't have known they were in danger.
+Klea assures David and Laurel that she will take care of the trolls (calling them 'specimens') and that it is just as well she ignored Laurel's refusal about having bodyguards, or she would not have known they were in danger.
 Laurel offers to make Chelsea forget about everything with a potion, but Chelsea says she prefers knowing.

 After dropping Chelsea home, Laurel tells David she'll go to Tamani tomorrow and explain she cannot see him anymore, at all—she chooses David entirely.
 He kisses her and they reconcile.
 Laurel goes home and tells her parents everything that has happened, including telling them about the trolls, which she omitted six months ago, and reconciles with her mother.
 The next morning, Shar tells Laurel that Tamani has left for a new assignment already.
 He also makes clear how much he dislikes the way Laurel treats Tamani.
 Laurel tells him—after he demands she be honest—what happened with the trolls and Klea.
 After she leaves, Tamani steps out from where he was hidden.
-Shar asks if Tamani is ready for what he's about to do, and Tamani assures Shar that he is.
+Shar asks if Tamani is ready for what he is about to do, and Tamani assures Shar that he is.